 Place the cut and cleaned hind feet and the ear strips into a large cooking pot, pour cold water over them.
 Bring it to a boil, skim off the foam, add salt, 6 peeled garlic cloves, pepper and allspice corns, and cook slowly over low heat.
 After 1 hour, add skin strips and simmer for about 2 hours or until meat easily comes off the bone.

 Meanwhile peel the remaining garlic cloves and crush with a garlic press.
-If the meat is tender, turn off the heat, with a strainer separate meat from the soup, remove the bones (I prefer to leave in some because feet look better with bones).
-Add crushed garlic to the broth and let it cool in a cold place until you can remove fat from the top (don’t let the broth set, it must be liquid).
+When the meat is tender, turn off the heat, with a strainer separate meat from the soup, remove the bones (I prefer to leave in some because feet look better with bones).
+Add crushed garlic to the stock and let it cool in a cold place until you can remove fat from the top (don’t let the stock set, it must be liquid).

-Divide meat in bowls (now you can add hard boiled eggs, pickled cucumber or what you want), then ladle broth to cover.
-Let set in a cold place.
+Divide meat in bowls (now you can add hard boiled eggs, pickled cucumber or what you want), then ladle stock to cover.
+Let kocsonya set in a cold place.

-Serve with bread, you can squeeze lemon juice or sprinkle ground paprika over jelly top.
+Serve with bread, you can squeeze lemon juice or sprinkle ground paprika over the top.